encse/adventofcode/2023/Day20/README.md

 The task description is copyrighted, but it's available [here](https://adventofcode.com/2023/day/20).

 I modeled Part 1 following the description closely.
-I didn't want to introduce separate classes for the gate types, instead I used a function parameter that maps signals to signals.
+I didn't want to introduce separate classes for the gate types, instead created just one Gate type with a function parameter that defines the inner logic.
+It basically tells what should be emitted when a signal comes in the gate's input.

-I tells what should be emitted when a signal is received by the gate.
+Building on this, I defined factory functions for each gate type (Nand, FlipFlop and Repeater).
 I know that this is Elf logic, but it's 🎄, what did you expect?
-I have one constructor function for each gate type (Nand, FlipFlop and Repeater) these declare the necessary state variables and capture it in the returned lambda.
-Everything is self contained, I have a single Gate type, yet different behavior.

-I made a function that triggers the button and executes all the logic until things settle down.
+I added a function that triggers the button and executes all the logic until things settle down.
 It returns all signals that were emitted, so that I can work with them in both parts.

 I think Part 1 doesn't need more explanation.
 Part 2 however, is a different beast.
 It's a _reverse